-2. In addition, the final rule clearly states that there is no requirement to contract or subcontract with a Section 3 business, and any Section 3 business must meet the specifications of a contract.
+- 1. The final rule states that the status of a Section 3 business shall not be negatively affected by a prior arrest or conviction of the owners or employees. - 2.
+The final rule clearly states that there is no requirement to contract or subcontract with a Section 3 business, and any Section 3 business must meet the specifications of a contract.